Priviy

 3. Proton Drive 5 GB — the trusted reference

 Only 5 GB, but it's Proton.
-Swiss jurisdiction, brand recognition (10 years of Proton Mail), integrated ecosystem (the 5 GB is shared with Proton Mail — manage it carefully).
-Most recent independent security audit: 2023.
+Swiss jurisdiction, brand recognition (Proton Mail launched in 2014), integrated ecosystem (the 5 GB is shared with Proton Mail — manage it carefully).
+Proton publishes independent security audits of its apps and open-sources its clients.

-What I observed in testing: Proton Drive's iOS app is the most polished of the three.
-Photo previews, shared folders, offline mode — everything works intuitively.
+In terms of polish, Proton Drive's iOS app is widely regarded as the most refined of the three.
+Photo previews, shared folders and offline mode are all part of the app.
 If you already use Proton Mail, the Proton Drive free tier is the obvious choice: same account, zero friction.

 Limitation: 5 GB disappears fast if you also use Proton Mail (emails and attachments count).
 Monitor your usage from the Proton dashboard.